 The discovery was made by exploration well Kitan-1, which was drilled by Songa Venus semisubmersible rig to a total depth of 3,568m.
 The initial test result reported the flow rate at 6,100bopd.
 The data was further interpreted for evaluating the potential dimension of the discovery.

-The discovery is expected to strengthen the regional presence and growth opportunities for Eni and its joint venture partners in the field development.
+The discovery strengthened the regional presence and growth opportunities for Eni and its joint venture partners in the field development.

-The drilling of appraisal well Kitan-2 was completed in March 2008 and proved the presence of a potential commercial oil accumulation.
+Drilling of appraisal well Kitan-2 was completed in March 2008 and proved the presence of a potential commercial oil accumulation.
 In June 2008, the development of the area was approved by Timor Sea Designated Authority (TSDA) as the discovery was confirmed as commercial.
-The operator proceeded with the preparation of the field development plan.

 Glas Dowr FPSO